AndreasGalster/mv-youtube/README.md

-# Project Name

-> HTML & CSS: YouTube clone
+# HTML & CSS: YouTube video player page

 ![screenshot](![image](https://user-images.githubusercontent.com/3836411/93325796-21e85800-f818-11ea-9c7f-c13ba0c5239d.png)

 This is the first project to build a basic YouTube clone with HTML & CSS.

+You can view a live demo [via this link 👀](https://raw.githack.com/AndreasGalster/mv-youtube/youtube-layout/index.html)

 ## Built With